Small Business

 stock

-To start, assign unique stock-keeping units (SKUs) for each product.
-SKUs are codes that help you identify and track individual products within your inventory system.
-Using SKUs allows for easy and accurate inventory management, as each product has a distinct identifier linked to specific information, such as product description, cost, and stock levels.
+Firstly, assign a stock-keeping unit (SKU) for each product.
+Stock-keeping units (SKUs) are codes that are used to identify and track individual products in your inventory system.
+This helps to keep track of your inventory, as each item has a unique identifier associated with relevant information such as product description, cost and stock level.

 Training Employees and Defining Roles